LYxiaotai/MDIC3/README.md

 * Note that if a ligand corresponds to a subunit architecture receptor, e.g. IL6 receptors IL6R and IL6ST, it is represented in the format "L - (R1+R2)".

 * Considering that [CellChatDB](https://github.com/sqjin/CellChat) L-R database contains both human and mouse ligand-receptor information, we used the human and mouse ligand-receptor genes obtained from CellChatDB to further analyze in the section "Identifying key L-R pairs from cell-cell communication" of our paper.
-You can download [here](https://github.com/LYxiaotai/MDIC3/tree/main/data).

 We suggest the users to check the two types of input data carefully before running MDIC3.